windwalker-io/framework/src/Console/README.md

 The `execute()` will find commands matched the cli input argument.
 If there are not any command registered, console will execute the `Default Command`.

-### Default Command
+### Default RootCommand

-`RootCommand` is a command object extends from base `Command` object.
-It provides some useful helper, we can list all commands by typing:
+`RootCommand` is a command object extends from base `Command`.
+It provides some useful helpers, we can list all commands by typing:

 ``` bash